‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 While Trump initially said the US would “run” Venezuela in the aftermath of the attack, he has since signalled his willingness to cooperate with interim President Delcy Rodriguez, Maduro’s former second-in-command.

-Given that Maduro’s last two elections had faced widespread accusations of fraud, many of his critics expected a new vote to be called in the wake of his removal.
+Given that Maduro’s last two elections had faced widespread accusations of fraud, many political observers expected a new vote to be called in the wake of his removal.
 But the Trump administration has declined to set a timeline for new elections.

-Trump also dismissed the prospect of opposition leader Maria Corina Machado, a Nobel Peace Prize winner, taking power in Maduro’s absence.
+Previously, Trump also dismissed the prospect of opposition leader Maria Corina Machado taking power in Maduro’s absence.

 “I think it would be very tough for her to be the leader.
 She doesn’t have the support within or the respect within the country,” Trump said within hours of the January 3 operation.

-Trump appeared to shift his tone on Tuesday.
-He signalled that there could be a role for Machado in Venezuela’s leadership, following their meeting last week at the White House, where she presented him with her Nobel Prize.
+Still, on Tuesday, Trump appeared to shift his tone.
+He signalled that there could be a role for Machado in Venezuela’s leadership, following their meeting last week at the White House.

+During her visit, Machado presented Trump with the Nobel Peace Prize she was awarded in October.
+Trump has long lobbied for the prize himself.

-“An unbelievably nice woman also did a very incredible thing, as you know, a few days ago,” Trump told reporters.
+“An unbelievably nice woman also did a very incredible thing, as you know, a few days ago,” Trump told reporters on Tuesday.
 “We’re talking to her, and maybe we can get her involved in some way.
 I’d love to be able to do that.”

-Trump added that the Rodriguez government had been receptive to his administration’s demands, and that he expected US oil companies to make “massive investments” in the South American country.
+Trump added that the Rodriguez government had been receptive to his administration’s demands and that he expected US oil companies to make “massive investments” in Venezuela.

 “We’ve taken 50 million barrels of oil out of Venezuela in the first four days,” Trump said.
 “We’ve got millions of barrels of oil left.
 We’re selling it on the open market.”